PFython/log2d/README.md

 In web-scraping apps for example, it's useful to collect the HTTP requests which succeeded or failed or needed a few retries, quite apart from any general Exceptions arising from your actual code.
 You might also want a nice (separate) log of overall progress and timings i.e. how long particular scrapers take to complete.

 `log2d` makes it simple to create, customise, and use a new logger for each of these types of output, for example sending `progress` messages just to the console, and creating separate `.log` files for `successes`, `failures`, `retries`, `exceptions`, and `timings`.
-It also lets you search these logs for specific message text or level or over specific time periods.
+It also lets you search these logs for specific message text, level or over specific time periods.

 It does so in a concise, readable, and (dare I claim?)
 "Pythonic" way, that doesn't require mastery of the `logging` module itself.
 It allows you to create a sophisticated logger with powerful default features enabled in just one line of code, then send output to that logger whenever and from wherever you like - also in just one line.